BeAnotherLab/Library-Of-Ourselves-Player-Mobile/README.md

 + Use a GearVR-compatible phone ([list here](https://www.unlockunit.com/blog/samsung-gear-vr-compatible-phones/)).
 + Make sure GearVR service is installed and enabled, as described [here](https://support.oculus.com/guides/gear-vr/latest/concepts/gsg-b-sw-software-setup/).
 + Place Oculus Signature file, which you can generate for your phone [here](https://dashboard.oculus.com/tools/osig-generator/), in BeAnother/Assets/Plugins/Android/Assets/ right next to the `PLACE_OSIG_HERE` file.
-+ For each VR video <XXX> that you want to try with, place the 235- or 360-degrees video file <XXX>.mp4 on the phone's SD card's root.
++ For each VR video XXX that you want to try with, place the 235- or 360-degrees video file XXX.mp4 on the phone's SD card's root.
 Note that if the phone has two SD cards, you should place it onto the first one.
 + In Unity's Player Settings (Edit/Project Settings/Player/Android), enable _Virtual Reality Supported_.
 + In Unity's Build Settings, select scenes _Scenes/VR/VRAutoconnect_ and _Scenes/VR/VR_.
 + Build the .apk and install it onto the phone.